-Check the box indicating the jurisdiction of your agency and, if applicable, identify the jurisdiction.
+- Check the box indicating the jurisdiction of your agency and, if applicable, identify the jurisdiction.
 Judges, judicial candidates, and court commissioners have statewide jurisdiction.
-All other filers should review the Reference Pamphlet, page 13, to determine their jurisdiction.
+All other filers should review the Reference Pamphlet, page 13, to determine their jurisdiction. - If your agency is a multi-county office, list each county in which your agency has jurisdiction.

-- If your agency is a multi-county office, list each county in which your agency has jurisdiction. - office, or multi-county office (e.g., school districts, special districts and JPAs), check the "other" box and enter the county or city in which the agency has jurisdiction.
+If your agency is not a state office, court, county office, city office, or multi-county office (e.g., school districts, special districts and JPAs), check the "other" box and enter the county or city in which the agency has jurisdiction.